vegito2002/padding-oracle-attack-demo/README.md

 ## Background

 [Padding Oracle Attack](https://en.wikipedia.org/wiki/Padding_oracle_attack) is a classic cryptographic attack that shows seemingly complicated security scheme can fall apart really easy.
-The attack has been carried our in reality and has further variants.
+The attack has been carried out in reality and has further variants.

 In this project, I implement from scratch a demonstration of how such an attack is carried out.
+The highest level of imported library implementation of cryptograph relevant component is AES.
+All other components including CBC, HMAC etc. are all implemented manually.

 The least information you have two know is, an oracle can encrypt your `plaintext` into `ciphertext` with a `key`, or decrypt your `ciphertext` with the same `key` back to the original `plaintext`.
 A Padding Oracle attacker, with only knowledge of the `ciphertext`, and no knowledge of the `key` used in the encryption, can take advantage of the error message a decrypting oracle outputs to programmatically find out the original `plaintext`.
 The model of the crypto scheme being attacked is specified as follows (the oracle behaves in such a way):
-* The oracle encrypts with classic *tag then encrypt* mode, where we:
+* The oracle encrypts with classic **tag then encrypt** mode, where we:
     1. Calculate a MAC tag `T` according to HMAC-SHA256 of `M` and the provided MAC key `Mac_key`, append to the original plaintext `M` to get `M' = M || T` (`||` being concatenation).
     2. Calculate padding string `PS` according to [PKCS #5](https://tools.ietf.org/html/rfc2898) scheme.
 Concatenate again and get `M'' = M' || PS`.
     3. Select a random 16-byte `IV` and encrypt `M''` according to AES-128 in CBC mode: `C' = AES-CBC-ENC (Enc_key, IV, M'')`.